 Learn about Surrey's programs and activities available to new immigrants to Canada.

-We can help answer questions about finding a place to live, jobs, schools, child care, health care, getting around, programs at Recreation Centres and more!
+Settlement Services in Recreation Centre offers resources and information about finding a place to live, jobs, schools, childcare, healthcare, getting around, programs at recreation centres and more:

 Language Services in Surrey